 Building Mexico’s Next Premier Gold Mines

 Telson Mining Corporation (TSXV:TSN, OTCBB:SOHFF) holds two properties in premier mining locations within Mexico, Tahuehueto and Campo Morado.
-Both of Telson Mining’s properties have significant historical exploration results one also with past production from 2009 to end 2014.
-Telson Mining also expects that both properties have further exploration and production opportunities beyond those currently identified.
+Both of Telson’s properties have significant historical exploration results and one was last in production between 2009 and 2014.
+Telson expects both properties to have further exploration and production opportunities beyond what is currently identified.

-Telson’s Tahuehueto project was acquired by the Company in 1997.
-The majority of exploration activities were performed between 2005 and 2008 and the company is now in a position to carry the property to production.
-In anticipation of this, Telson collected and processed a 3,500 tonne Initial Bulk Sample in early 2017, which enabled the sale of 259 dry tonnes of zinc concentrate and 201 tonnes of lead concentrate for US$1.47 million.
-The success of this initial bulk sample allowed the company to initiate preproduction mining with toll milling in an off-site processing plant.
-During Q1 2018 toll milling at the Atocha Processing Plant milled approximately 9,503 tonnes of ore.
-The average head grade of the total pre-production ore processed was 5.44 g/t gold, 61.59 g/t silver, 4.54% zinc, 2.25% lead.
+Telson’s Tahuehueto project was acquired by the company in 1997.
+The majority of exploration activities were performed between 2005 and 2008 and the company is now in position to carry the property to production.
+In anticipation of this, Telson collected and processed a 3,500 tonne initial bulk sample in early 2017, which enabled the sale of 259 dry tonnes of zinc concentrate and 201 tonnes of lead concentrate for US$1.47 million.
+The success of this initial bulk sample allowed the company to initiate preproduction mining with toll milling at an off-site processing plant.

 - Two projects in pre-production in prime gold mining Mexican jurisdictions.

-- Prefeasibility study for Tahuehueto with an after-tax NPV (8 percent) of US$77 million, an IRR of 36 percent and a 21-year mine life based on a 550 tonnes per day.
+- Prefeasibility study for Tahuehueto outlines an after-tax NPV (8 percent) of US$77 million, an IRR of 36 percent and a 21-year mine life based on a 550 tonnes per day operation.

-- Telson has initiated construction of a mine capable of processing at least 1000 tonnes per day in order to achieve better economics by shortening the mine life by 50% or more.
+- Telson has initiated construction of a mine capable of processing at least 1000 tonnes per day in order to achieve better economics by shortening the mine life by 50 percent or more.

-- Tahuehueto resources contain an estimated 634,000 oz gold and adding silver as a gold equivalent elevates this number to 815,000 ounces gold equivalent with Au + Ag only.
-Potential equivalent value available in base metals of lead and zinc and copper.
+- Tahuehueto resources contain an estimated 634,000 ounces of gold and adding silver as a gold equivalent elevates this number to 815,000 ounces gold equivalent.

 - Purchase of Campo Morado property included full infrastructure, surface and underground mining equipment for 2,500 tonne per day production.